ecorov/ecorov.github.io/_posts/2017-08-04-step-motor.md

 stepMotor(-10)
 ~~~

-The parameter **step** of function **stepMotor** determines the direction (positive & negative) and steps the step motor will rotate.
+The parameter **step** of function **stepMotor** determines the direction (positive & negative) and steps the motor will rotate.
+After every rotation, the function will let EasyDriver into **sleep mode** to save power.

-#### If you encountered the motor failed to rotate or rotate in wrong manner, very possible is the wires connect step motor and EasyDriver is not correct.
+#### If you encountered the motor failed to rotate or rotate in wrong manner, very possible is the wires order connected step motor and EasyDriver is not correct.
 Change the order of wires will fix this problem.